heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 ### How and what to present

 You are free to present your work as you want.
-You can use slides, a live demo, a small theater piece, etc., however:
+You can use slides, poster, a small theater piece, etc. However:

 - No need to remind us the objectives (we know them).
-- No need to present us the code (we will grade it later).
+- No need to present us the code if not relevant (we will grade it later - OK if interesting, complex, or tricky (= relevant)).
 - Focus your presentation on the _"what"_ and the _"why"_.

-Aim to explain/pitch your project to someone that has a good technical understanding but has strictly no idea of your project and what it does and how you have done it.
+Aim to explain/pitch your project to someone that has a good technical understanding but who has no idea about your project.

 ## Milestones